zanedr/front-end-submissions-public/1701/mod-3/headcount2.0/template.md

 - 3 - Developer appears comfortable in React demonstrated gaps in knowledge of how the tools should be used and/or the app contains unrefactored code.
 - 2 - Developer selected appropriate libraries and frameworks to build the app but did not use them as intended.
 Significant refactoring necessary.
 - 1 - Developer did not make any effort to use React effectively or refactor code.

+## PropType Implementation

+- Pass - Proptype validation is implemented for any component receiving props.
+- Fail - There are components missing proptype validation.

 ## CSS/Design
 - 4 - Developer has made a targeted effort to make the app appealing and user friendly.
 Evaluator has minimal recommendations for design changes.